LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 \subsubsection{Robustness with a fixed Threshold}

 Building on the observed stability, we evaluate a single, conservative fixed threshold (\boldmath{$\tau=0.96$}) across all datasets without any per-task adjustment (\autoref{tab:fixed_threshold_robustness}).
-Under this strictly unified zero-shot setting, SvfEye consistently outperforms the baseline, achieving an average accuracy gain of \textbf{+9.35\%}.
-Simultaneously, it bypasses redundant fusion to reduce processed image regions by an average of \textbf{10.63\%}.
-This confirms that SvfEye can function as a highly robust, plug-and-play module that adapts to diverse tasks using just a simple, high fixed threshold.
+Under this strictly unified zero-shot setting, LookWise consistently outperforms the baseline, achieving an average accuracy gain of \textbf{+9.35\%}.
+Simultaneously, it skips redundant local inspection and reduces processed image regions by an average of \textbf{10.63\%}.
+This confirms that LookWise can function as a robust plug-and-play module that adapts to diverse tasks using a simple fixed threshold.